ItsGamerik/converter/README.md

 ## usage

-just enter the name of the video file in the user prompt :) only one (1) file at a time
+just follow the user prompts :) you will need to choose an input and an output file only one (1) file at a time

 ## requirements